VIBTOBIlab/DecoNFlow/docs/usage.md

 Multiple testing correction method.
 Default is 'BH'.
 Look at limma documentation for other methods.

-### `--include_na`

-Activate this parameter to allow missing values when merging the reference samples before performing limma DMR selection (def. false).

 ### `--collapse_method`

 Method adopted to collapse the samples values for each region.
 Default is 'mean', alternative is 'median'.

 ### `--direction`

-Direction of methylation: can be either "hypo","hyper","both" or "random" (def. null, takes all the regions).
+Direction of methylation: can be either "hypo","hyper","both" or "random" (def. both).

 ### `--top`